Skylab Rescue: AS 209

 After the Skylab 4 launch, another rescue flight was assembled as a backup contingency.
 The Saturn IB rocket AS 209 was assembled in the Vehicle Assembly Building at Launch Complex 39 for possible use.
 It also used the CSM 119 Command Module that was to be launched with Brand and Lind.

 There were also plans for a short 20-day Skylab 5 flight that would use this backup CSM.
 The crew, likely consisting of Brand, Lind, and Skylab backup Science Pilot William B. Lenoir, would have performed some scientific research and closed out the station until the Space Shuttle was operational.
 However, the extension of Skylab 4 from fifty-six to eighty-four days obviated the need for the additional mission.

-AS 209 and CSM 119 were later used as a backup to the ASTP mission.
-Both are now on display at the Kennedy Space Center Visitor Complex.
-CSM 119 is located in the Apollo/Saturn V Center.
-The Saturn IB booster for AS 209 is currently located in the Visitor Complex's Rocket Garden.
-It is displayed horizontally, mated to an Apollo FVV (Facilities Verification Vehicle) which was formerly displayed at the VAB's Visitor Complex circa October 1968.